 Recovery is a critical component of any strength training program.
 During recovery periods, the body repairs and strengthens muscles, replenishes energy stores, and adapts to the stress of training.
 Without adequate recovery, you won’t see the benefits!

-I see this scenario often: do a full body strength workout on Monday and on Tuesday do a HIIT workout with plyometrics and squats.
-While you might see temporary results upfront, the Tuesday workout just disrupted the recovery process from Monday’s workout, specifically for the lower body.
+I see this scenario often: do a full body strength workout on Monday and Tuesday do a HIIT workout with plyometrics and squats.
+While you might see temporary results upfront, the Tuesday workout just disrupted the recovery process specifically for the lower body.
 This leads to chronic inflammation – the opposite of your exercise goals!

 In our Weekly Schedule we do intentional exercises for each muscle group.
 You won’t find multiple squats and lunges, instead we do hip hinges or glute push-ups for the glutes.
 We do hack squats and elevated heels for the thighs.
 These muscle splits give proper recovery before training again.